-We’re currently seeking funding but can offer a few resources to hope can get you started.
+We’re currently seeking funding.
+For now we’re including a couple of resources below to get you started.
 Feel free to print out and give to someone in hospital, or do feel free to use anyway!
 We want to hear your ideas as to what you think would help.

 Resources to inspire…